Other restricted businesses

 - If your ad leads to a site that's not the authoritative online distribution source, you won't be able to promote free desktop software.

-Once you edit and save your ad, it's sent to us for review.
 Most ads are reviewed within 1 working day, though some can take longer if they need a more complex review.
-If we find that you've removed the unacceptable content from your ad and its destination, we can approve your ad to start running.

 For business areas where consumer advisories are common, Google may limit how ads about those products and services are served.